ContinuumIO/topik/docs/read_input.rst

     by content_field.
 Files may be gzipped.

-Any of the backends can also be forced by passing the source_type argument with one of the following string arguments:
+Any of the backends can also be forced by passing the source_type argument with one of the following string arguments (see the :data:`topik.fileio.registered_inputs` dictionary):

   * elastic
   * json_stream
   * large_json
   * folder

-The ``content_field`` is a mandatory argument that in most cases specifies where the actual content to be analyzed will be drawn from.
-For all hierarchical data sources (everything except folders), this accesses some subfield of the data you feed in.

 JSON additional options